tanzu-end-to-end/end-to-end-workshop/README.md

 To install the E2E workshop in your own environment, the following prereqs must be in place in your Kubernetes cluster:

+**Environment Values File**

+Follow the docs for [Customizing the Environment Values File](install/values/README.md)

+**Contour**

+Set up Contour, with a wildcard DNS domain, that terminates with a signed cert.
+LetsEncrypt is a great tool for generating the cert.
+Follow the docs for [Configuring TLS Certificate Delegation](install/certificate/README.md)

 **Educates**

 Install the educates operator, per these instructions: https://docs.edukates.io/en/latest/getting-started/installing-operator.html

-**Ingress**

-Set up ingress, with a wildcard DNS domain, that terminates with a signed cert.
-Contour and LetsEncrypt are great tools for this.

-**Environment Values File**

-Follow the docs for [Customizing the Environment Values File](install/values/README.md)

 **Harbor**